 - PERFECT FOR MEASURING: Measure how much water it takes to fill up...

 - DIGITAL DISPLAY: Easy-to-read LCD screen displays your water...

 - KNOW THE FLOW: Calculates both single-use and total water...

 About: Flow meters attach between your water source and your RV and track how much water has passed through the RV water hose.

 Why You’ll Love It: It’s valuable to know how much water goes into your tanks for many reasons.
 First of all, the light indicators on most control panels are not very accurate.
-Ours notifies us to the closest 30-gallon mark, which is not a great measurement.
+Ours notifies us of the closest 30-gallon mark, which is not a great measurement.

 Secondly, you can more accurately hone in on how much water you are using per day.
 Once you know that, you can calculate how much you need for a particular stay.